 - Unexplained money or gifts in the child’s possession

-Preventing or reducing these long-term effects may require the victim to undergo intensive therapy and/or medical care, sometimes lasting for years.
-The toll on a family may be felt emotionally, psychologically and even financially.
+Preventing or reducing these long-term effects might require the victim to undergo intensive therapy and medical care, sometimes lasting for years.
+The toll on a family might be felt emotionally, psychologically, and even financially.

-What are the Options for Victims and Their Families?
+What Are the Legal Options for Victims and Their Families?